 Weight Loss: 4 Harmful Habits That Get in Your Way

 If you’re hoping to lose weight, don’t let problematic eating habits get in your way.
-Our dietitians explain four behaviors that keep you from making progress (and feeling good about yourself).
+Our dietitians explain four behaviors that keep you from making progress.

 If you’re hoping to lose weight, don’t let problematic eating habits can get in your way.
 Four behaviors can prevent you from making any progress:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy